skip to content

 Other

-The research proposal that must be submitted by the end of the CPGS will be evaluated and the student will also be subject to a viva.
-This will be in-person for both full-time and part-time students.
+The research proposal, which must be submitted by the end of the CPGS, will be evaluated, and the student will also be subject to a viva.
+This will be in person for both full-time and part-time students.

 Key Information